 André Citroën changed the face of France’s automobile industry, as well as that of Europe.
 In 1920, his company started mass production.
 Innovative and visionary, Citroën employed mass production techniques which were, as then, unknown in Europe.
 He took a page from Henry Ford’s book and went on to produce as many as a hundred cars a day.
 In just one year, the company sold 10,000 Citroën Type A automobiles.

 The second Citroën car was released in 1921.
 This was the Citroën B2 and was, by all accounts, a more robust and better version of Type A. It further secured Citroën’s status as a leader in car manufacturing in France and Europe.

 In another innovative design, Citroën came up with the B10—the first automobile with all-steel bodywork in Europe.
 This year, Citroën began producing 50,000 cars a year.
 By 2017, it had become the 4th largest car manufacturer in the world.

 1926 – Citroën B14 and B15

 Another landmark innovation was the B14, which was designed for the mass market but with luxurious features.
 The B14 was to become the most popular car built between the two world wars.
 In the same year came B15, a closed-cab commercial vehicle.
 Soon enough, with these groundbreaking inventions, Citroën vehicles would invade the roads of France.

 Citroën opened the Quai de Javel factory in 1929 and went on to make more cars.
-From the very first model, Type A to commercial cabs, high-speed trucks, mass market cars, and luxury cars.
+From the very first model, Type A to commercial cabs, high-speed trucks, mass-market vehicles, and luxury cars.
 They were the first car manufacturing company to produce vehicles with front-wheel drives (named the Traction Avant).

 His concepts for revolutionizing cars didn’t wane whatsoever in the years to come.
 He continually tinkered with his designs.
 In 1934, Citroën became the number one carmaker in France and Europe, and number two around the world.